sstaub/eOS/examples/#lighthack_ETH/lib/eOS/README.md

 The in the examples used Ethernet library only supports the Wiznet 5500 chip, used on Ethernet Shield 2 or the popular USR-ES1 module which you can buy for a small pice at aliexpress.com

 Future:
-- Add support for STM32duino boards like the NUCLEO-F767ZI and the coming Teensy 4.1 will follow later.
-- Also some parsers for extracting implicit OSC outputs, like Wheel, Softkey ...
+- Parsers for extracting implicit OSC outputs, like Wheel, Softkey ...
 - Adding new control elements for Softkey and Parameter Selection.
 - TCP is not possible in the moment, because there is no further development of the original CNMAT library.
 Maybe I use my own OSC library for sending data.

 The library support hardware elements like encoders, fader, buttons with some helper functions.
 The library allows you to use hardware elements as an object and with the use of the helper functions, code becomes much easier to write and read and to understand.
 Please refer to the EOS manual for more information about OSC.

-For use with PlatformIO https://platformio.org, as a recommanded IDE with MS VSCode, there is an extra start example folder called **#lighthack**.
+For use with PlatformIO https://platformio.org, as a recommanded IDE with MS VSCode, there is an extra start example folder called **#lighthack** and **#lighthack_ETH**.

 If you have whishes for other functions or classes make an issue.
 If you find bugs also, nobody is perfect.